gilsonsouzah/laradocgenerator/README_OLD.md

 ```

 As an optional parameter, you can use `--location` to tell the update command where your documentation can be found.

-## Further modification

-This package uses [Documentarian](https://github.com/mpociot/documentarian) to generate the API documentation.
-If you want to modify the CSS files of your documentation, or simply want to learn more about what is possible, take a look at the [Documentarian guide](http://marcelpociot.de/documentarian/installation).

 ### License